maljoras/FishTracker/README.md

 are saved.
 Note that the video is continuously recorded in the background until the ft object is cleared.

+### Grabbing with other cameras

-Although xyTracker is currently only tested with ptGrey cameras, it should be also possible to use the OpenCV VideoCapture method for video grabbing.
-That is, try (with camara index 0)
+Although xyTracker is currently only tested with ptGrey cameras, it can also be used with other cameras through the OpenCV VideoCapture functionality for video grabbing.
+That is, try for real-time tracking of 4 animals (with a camera with index 0)

 ~~~~
->> T = xy.Tracker(0);
+>> T = xy.Tracker('0','nindiv',4);
+>> T.setDisplay(1); % to test the tracking; note,however, that plotting will introduce a delay
 >> T.track();
+>> clear all; % will release the video hardware
 ~~~~

+Note that the camera index is given as a string in matlab.
+Cameras indeces 0-9 are supported.
+However, in contrast to the FlyCapture Method (see above), the video is currently not saved in background, when using this VideoCapture method.

 ## Stimulation